-Truman is a classic 1986 Land Rover 90, and now he’s our official 30A mascot.
+Truman is a classic military Land Rover 90, and he’s our official 30A mascot.

 Truman was first put into service on August 29, 1986 (Registration ID: 61KF77), and the last unit he served was the Royal Wessex Yeomanry, an armored regiment of the British Territorial Army.
 Our overseas friend found him abandoned on a military lot, so we bought him in August 2012 and immediately began our restoration project.